gvlsq/node-cookie-auth/README.md

 the tests, enter `npm run test` on the command line from the root folder.

 Note that a test environment database named `default.test.db` will be created in the root folder every time you run this command.
-In the future, root hooks will be added to Mocha so that this database is cleaned up automatically.
+In the future, root hooks will be added to Mocha so that this database exists only when Mocha runs.

 ## Timeout Strategy